Rlhoove1/tryingmybest/index.md

 - Regress cell cycle expression patterns to reveal biological signals.
 - Use as an R package (Seurat integration) or PyPI package (scanpy integration).

-# Maintainers
-For issues or comments, please contact: Chris Plaisier For other great packages from the Plaisier Lab, please check [here](https://github.com/plaisier-lab).

 # Citing ccAFv2
 If you include or rely on ccAF2 when publishing research, please adhere to the following citation guide: